trawick/simple-Linux-NAS/README.md

 ---------------------------------------

 Create separate configuration files `vagrant_hosts` and `vagrant_vars.yml` for the Vagrant box configuration.
+Vagrant and Virtualbox must be installed.
+Check the `config.vm.network` lines in `Vagrantfile` to see if those settings will collide with any existing Vagrant boxes you are using; fix as necessary.

-Run `vagrant up` then `./deploy.sh vagrant` to create and configure.
+Run `vagrant up` then `./deploy.sh vagrant` to create and configure, and then `vagrant halt` to stop and `vagrant destroy` to delete the VM.